I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

 For monitor creation, it read resources from the CloudFormation template and generated monitor definitions following best practices.

-I hope this article has been helpful.
+I hope this article is helpful.

 References